kijiproject/kiji/kiji-rest/README.md

 "cacheTimeout" sets the timeout in minutes before clearing the cache of instances and tables

+"remote-shutdown" #when set to true, the admin task to shutdown the kiji-rest via REST command is enabled

 KijiREST is implemented using DropWizard.
 See [Dropwizard's User Manual](http://dropwizard.codahale.com/manual/core/#configuration-defaults) for additional Dropwizard-specific configuration options such as server settings